-B.C. is seeking input and direction from First Nations, Métis, and Inuit governments, organizations, and people to inform changes to policy and legislation.
-We also want to hear from non-Indigenous community and social service organizations and people who have experience with child and family services.
+In this phase of engagement, B.C. is sought initial input and direction from First Nations, Métis, and Inuit governments, organizations, and people to inform changes to policy and legislation.
+We also heard from non-Indigenous community and social service organizations and people who have experience with child and family services.

 Details of the Engagement

 Date: May 2, 2022 to August 31, 2022